 The Design and Technology curriculum is creative, coherent and progressive.
 We aim to deeper children’s knowledge and understanding of key areas that are linked with both the National Curriculum and relevant to our children’s lives.
 We aim to inspire the designers of the future!

 At the Milford Academy, during Design and Technology, each phase develops skills in research, planning, making, technical knowledge and evaluation through a project.
 Throughout school, skills progress and build and projects link to our wider curriculum, age and stage.
 We are developing awareness of the purpose and users of our products to generate design criteria.
 In addition to this, each phase develops knowledge of where food comes from, learns specific cooking techniques and develops an awareness of healthy eating.

-Milford Academy is also participating in a Healthy Lifestyles project looking at the impact of Cooking and Nutrition lessons with Suzanne Gommersal Senior Lecturer at N.T.U.
+Milford Academy is also participating in a Healthy Lifestyles project looking at the impact of Cooking and Nutrition lessons with Suzanne Gomersall Senior Lecturer at N.T.U.

 Key Stage 1

 Key Stage 1 pupils have developed the skills of creating sliders, levers and wheels.
 They used these skills to create a moving picture linked to the traditional tales they were reading.